 Image

-An image is a template for the running environment of a bare metal cloud server instance, containing the operating system, pre-installed software, and configurations.
+An Image serves as a template for the operating environment of a UPHost instance, containing the operating system, pre-installed software, and configurations.

-- Standard Images provided by UCloud Global officially, including various operating systems such as Linux, Windows, etc.
+- Standard Images: Provided by XXXCloud officially, including various operating systems such as Linux and Windows.

-- Custom Images are specialized images created by users themselves on bare metal cloud servers and are only visible to the user.
+- Custom Images: Dedicated images created by users through their UPHost instances, which are only visible to the users themselves.

 Custom Images

-Bare metal cloud servers utilize smart NICs and RSSD cloud disk technology.
-For Linux images, it has been tested that the standard image CentOS uses the 3.10.0 kernel and Ubuntu uses the 5.4 kernel.
+UPHost uses smart network cards and RSSD cloud disk technology.
+For Linux images, through testing, the standard CentOS image uses the 3.10.0 kernel, and the Ubuntu image uses the 5.4 kernel.

 When creating custom images, please pay attention to the following points:

-- Avoid upgrading the kernel unless necessary, as upgrading may lead to incompatibility with smart NIC drivers, causing the machine to fail to start or resulting in system instability.
-If needed, please contact sales or technical support for advice.
+- Do not upgrade the kernel unless necessary.
+Kernel upgrades may cause incompatibility with smart network card drivers, leading to issues such as machine failure to boot or system instability.
+If upgrades are required, please contact sales or technical support for consultation.

-- The base system has a root partition and a boot partition, with the boot partition being the UEFI boot partition.
-Do not modify it, as changes may cause the machine to fail to start.
+- The base system has a root partition and a boot partition.
+The boot partition is a UEFI boot partition and must not be modified.
+Modifications will cause the machine to fail to boot.

-- Cloud disk bare metal base images come with a UCloud Global customized version of cloud-init, which is essential for machine initialization.
-Do not uninstall or modify it.
+- The base image of UPHost is pre-installed with a customized XXXCloud version of cloud-init, which is essential for machine initialization.
+Do not uninstall or modify cloud-init.

-Currently, cloud disk bare metal images support CentOS, Ubuntu, and Windows, while local disk bare metal images support CentOS and Ubuntu.
+- UPHost images and UHost images are not interoperable.
+Currently, cloud disk UPHost images support CentOS, Ubuntu, and Windows, while local disk UPHost images support CentOS and Ubuntu.